-This Security Target claims exact conformance to the collaborative Protection Profile for Full Drive Encryption - Encryption Engine, Version 2.0e, February 1, 2019 and the collaborative Protection Profile for Full Disk Encryption - Authorization Acquisition, Version 2.0e, February 1, 2019.
+This Security Target claims exact conformance to the collaborative Protection Profile for Full Drive Encryption - Encryption Engine, Version 2.0e, February 1, 2019, the collaborative Protection Profile for Full Disk Encryption - Authorization Acquisition, Version 2.0e, February 1, 2019 and the PP-Configuration for Full Drive Encryption - Authorization Acquisition and Full Drive Encryption - Encryption Engine, Version 1.0.
 These Protection Profiles will be referred to individually or collectively as FDE or cPP for convenience throughout this Security Target.